linux-lock/bpflock/docs/system-and-application-tracing.md

 ### Disable execsnoop

 To disable bpflock execsnoop, just stop the container.
-In future a more options will be added to disable it without stopping the bpflock container.
+In future more options will be added to disable it without stopping the bpflock container.